Employee Tax Forms

 - Account code: 20416– San Mateo Sales Tax Liability if the sale takes place in San Mateo

-The Controllers Office will forward the sales tax collected to the California State Board of Equalization when filing quarterly Sales and Use Tax return.
+The Controllers Office will forward the sales tax collected to the California Department of Tax and Fee Administration (CDTFA) when filing quarterly Sales and Use Tax return.

 If your department purchases tangible personal property for resale to internal (other UC Department) customers, your department is acting as a purchaser for the other UC Department.
-If vendor does not charge sales tax on invoice, the Controllers Office - Accounts Payable Unit will accrue use tax when process payment for any purchases of tangible personal properties for the Universitys self-consumption.
+If vendor does not charge sales tax on invoice, the Supply Chain Management - Accounts Payable Unit will accrue use tax when process payment for any purchases of tangible personal properties for the University's self-consumption.

 Pursuant to the University of California Sales & Use Tax Manual, Section 2 the University as Seller, Sales within UC, all internal transfers of merchandises between various departments within the UC are not deemed sales.
 UC is considered the consumer of these items.
 Sales tax applies to the purchase of the materials and supplies used in the production of goods by UC for transfers within the UC system.
 Sales tax does not apply to any mark-up charges or labor associated with the final products.